 The results after four days told me: most people still turned it off.

-The Truth Behind Blank Pages
+The Truth Behind the Blank Page

 I asked them: “What does your website do?”

-“Sell things.”
+“Sell stuff.”

 “Sell what?”